voxpupuli/puppet-nginx/README.md

 ## Nginx with precompiled Passenger

-Currently this works only for Debian family and OpenBSD.

-On Debian it might look like:
+On Debian and CentOS it might look like:
 ```puppet
 class { 'nginx':
   package_source  => 'passenger',